Neighbors helping neighbors

 Family Center Update

 SHIM’s South Hills Family Center has relocated from 41 Macek Drive to 1400 Lebanon Church Road.
-Hear from our Director of Programs about the benefits of this transition in this article.
+Learn how this move helps us expand services and offer stronger support for families across the South Hills.

 SHIM by the numbers: